-B. For purposes of this credit, the "first tax year" would be a tax year in which the Investment Management Firm is doing business in the City of Portland and either a.
-In the first tax year, the credit is limited to 50 percent of the amount calculated in Subsection A. The remaining 50 percent shall be deferred and can only be claimed in the third of three consecutive tax years (in which the Investment Management Firm is doing business in the City of Portland) starting with the first tax year as defined above.
+B. For purposes of this credit, the "first tax year" would be a tax year in which the Investment Management Firm is doing business in the City and either a.
+In the first tax year, the credit is limited to 50 percent of the amount calculated in Subsection A. The remaining 50 percent may be deferred and can only be claimed in the third of three consecutive tax years (in which the Investment Management Firm is doing business in the City) starting with the first tax year as defined above.

-1. The Investment Management Firm was not doing business in the City of Portland in the prior tax year or b.
-In the second consecutive tax year that the Investment Management Firm is doing business in the City of Portland, the credit is limited to 50 percent of the amount calculated in Subsection A. The remaining 50 percent shall be deferred and can only be claimed in the fourth of four consecutive tax years (in which the Investment Management Firm is doing business in the City of Portland) starting with the first tax year as defined above.
+1. The Investment Management Firm was not doing business in the City in the prior tax year or b.
+In the second consecutive tax year that the Investment Management Firm is doing business in the City, the credit is limited to 50 percent of the amount calculated in Subsection A. The remaining 50 percent may be deferred and can only be claimed in the fourth of four consecutive tax years (in which the Investment Management Firm is doing business in the City) starting with the first tax year as defined above.